It's a New Day in Public Health.

 Protecting Children in Child Care During Emergencies - Recommended State and National Regulatory and Accreditation Standards for Family Child Care Homes and Child Care Centers and Supporting Rationale - Developed by the National Association of Child Care Resource & Referral Agencies and Save the Children, Domestic Emergencies Unit, December.

 Mass Medical Care with Scarce Resources: A Community Planning Guide -This guide provides planners (e.g., community, facility, state, and Federal) with valuable information that can help them plan for and respond to a mass casualty event.
 The authors share approaches and strategies to enable the audience to provide the most appropriate standards of care possible under the circumstances of a mass casualty event..

 Emergency Preparedness Planning Guide for Child Care Centers and Child Care Homes - These guidelines were developed for child care centers/child care homes in the State of Illinois to help with their development of a plan for emergency situations.
 Tailor these guidelines to meet the needs of your child care center/

 child care home and consult with key representatives within your agency to ensure compliance with state and federal

 laws and regulations.

-U.S. Department of Education Emergency Planning - Webpage with information that can help school leaders plan for any emergency, including natural disasters, violent incidents, and terrorist acts.
+U.S. Department of Education Emergency Planning - Document with information that can help school leaders plan for any emergency, including natural disasters, violent incidents, and terrorist acts.

-Talking to Kids about Disasters: Parents and teachers should visit Ready.gov for information on helping kids (from birth to 11+ years old) cope after an emergency situation.
+Talking to Kids about Disasters: Parents and teachers should visit Ready.gov for information on helping kids cope after an emergency situation.
 Another helpful resource is a 16-page Ready Kids Activity Book, which teaches children about emergency preparedness through cartoon strips, crossword puzzles and coloring pages.